RJWoodhead/Relay2Tetris/README.md

 # Ongoing Projects

-* 16-bit Zuse Adder/Subtractor; 1-bit prototype built.
-PCB being manufactured.
 * 16-bit 8-Operation Logic Unit (AND, OR, XOR, NAND, NOR, XNOR, TRUE, FALSE).
-PCB designed.
+PCB in production.
 * 16-bit Zero/Not Unit (ALU component).
-PCB being designed.
+PCB in production.

 # Still To Do